 DSP Rank in Pakistan Police

-What is the Rank of DSP?
+What is the rank of DSP?

 - DSP is equivalent to Grade 17 in Pakistan’s civil service structure.

-- They are placed below SP (Superintendent of Police) and above Inspectors.
+- They are placed below SP (Superintendent of Police) and above inspectors.

-Grade of DSP in Pakistan Police
+Grade of DSP in the Pakistan Police

 DSPs hold BPS-17, a respected position offering authority and responsibility.